saadshaikh3/az-container-session-llama-index/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+You may need to run _az login_ before starting your backend in order to get authorized with your azure container session pool.

+Make sure you assign yourself the _Contributor_ and _Session Pool Executor_ RBAC roles on Azure IAM first.

 ## Learn More

 To learn more about LlamaIndex, take a look at the following resources: